 the high voltage probe is measuring the voltage across the capacitor, grounded at the damping resistor side.

-The high-voltage probe is not meant to measure the voltage during the discharge but the voltage reached before discharge

 Test the EUT by configuring the test equipment as specified in Figure 5-33 and meeting the following provisions:

 the high voltage probe used for calibration is removed,

-the EUT is mounted on a conductive ground plane using the space vehicle mount and attach points, and operated using the actual electrical harness, or an EMC test harness of identical construction to the actual harness.
+the EUT is mounted on a conductive ground plane using the space vehicle mount and attach points.

-It is preferable to use the actual electrical harness.

 the discharge circuit is supported 5 cm above the ground plane by a non-conductive standoff with high-voltage insulation capability,

-from calibration, the discharge circuit is kept unchanged in size and shape, and tightly electromagnetically coupled 20 cm along an EUT bundle, held by dielectric bonds
+from calibration, the discharge circuit is kept unchanged in size and shape, and the coupling wire directly attached, by non-metallic bonds, over 20 cm along an EUT bundle,

-A maximum separation distance of 1 cm between the injection wire and the outer circumference of the bundle under test is a condition for achieving a tight electromagnetic coupling.

 a current probe is monitoring the primary current from the ESD source near the damping resistor,

-a current probe is monitoring the current in the EUT harness, 5 cm from the EUT connector.
+an optional second current probe is monitoring the current in the EUT harness, 5 cm from the EUT connector.

-5.4.12.3a.15.4.12.3a.45.4.12.4a.2(d)5.4.12.3a.55.4.12.3a.6

-Figure 5-29: Spacecraft charging ESD susceptibility test
+1 to 5.4.12.3a.1: It is important at this point to assess the test area for potential high-voltage hazards and take necessary precautionary steps to assure safety of test personnel.

+2 to 5.4.12.3a.4: It is important to ensure that the discharge loop is as small as possible for achieving the transient pulse duration objective defined in 5.4.12.4a.2(d).

+3 to 5.4.12.3a.5: The high-voltage probe is not meant to measure the voltage during the discharge but the voltage reached before discharge.

+4 to 5.4.12.3a.6: It is preferable to use the actual electrical harness.